Browse the knowledge base

 • Multiple currencies on one invoice (line items in one currency, totals in another) → edit to the dominant currency.

 • Cryptocurrency or non-ECB currency → conversion field is left blank; supply manually.
-See multi-currency and live ECB rates.
+See multi-currency and official ECB rates.

 Wrong date